From Chaos To Calm: A Life Changed By Ketamine

 Ketamine "helped me get my life back," says James, who asked that we not use his last name to protect his career.

 Ketamine was developed as a human and animal anesthetic in the 1960s.
-And almost from the time it reached the market it's also been used as a mind-bending party drug.
+And almost from the time it reached the market it has also been used as a mind-bending party drug.

 But ketamine's story took a surprising turn in 2006, when researchers at the National Institutes of Health showed that an intravenous dose could relieve severe depression in a matter of hours.
 Since then, doctors have prescribed ketamine "off label" to thousands of depressed patients who don't respond to other drugs.

 And pharmaceutical companies are testing several new ketamine-related drugs to treat depression.
-Johnson & Johnson expects to seek approval for its nasal spray esketamine later this year.
+Johnson & Johnson expects to seek approval for its nasal spray esketamine later this year, though the approval would be limited to use in a clinical setting.

 Meanwhile, doctors have begun trying ketamine on patients with a wide range of psychiatric disorders other than depression.
 And there is now growing evidence it can help people with anxiety, bipolar disorder, post-traumatic stress disorder, and perhaps even obsessive-compulsive disorder.